ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 **Support**

 * Did you enjoy this plugin?
 Please [donate to support ongoing development](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8A88KC7TFF6CS).
 Your contribution would be greatly appreciated.
 * Do you have any ideas or suggestions to make the plugin better?
 I can’t wait to hear them!
-Please share!
-[Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-rss-feed-icon-for-specificfeeds-com.html)
+Please share! [arthurgareginyan@gmail.com](mailto:arthurgareginyan@gmail.com)

 **Please Vote and Enjoy**